Florida Court Records

 How to Get Florida Bankruptcy Records

-Florida bankruptcy records are not available from the clerks of county courts, but by contacting the U.S. Bankruptcy Court where the case was filed in-person or by mail.
-Requesting parties must fill out a written request form to the specific courthouse.
+Florida bankruptcy records are not available from the clerks of county courts.
+Inquiries are generally advised to contact the U.S. Bankruptcy Court where the case was filed.
+Requesting parties may also need to fill out a written request form to the specific courthouse.
 It is necessary to include all relevant information within this request regarding the individual or company being examined.
 The addresses and contact information of these courts are as follows:

 Northern District of Florida Bankruptcy Courts: